-A practical guide to what you should start, stop, and continue doing to protect your assets from cybersecurity threats
+A practical guide to what you should start, stop, and continue doing to protect your assets from cybersecurity threats.

-Take the Next Steps with Your Cybersecurity Program
+Take the Next Steps with Cybersecurity Together

-Over the past decades, industrial control system manufacturers and suppliers have accomplished incredible technological advancements in the products and services our industries provide.
-Process control operations comprise critical pieces of the global economy and infrastructure, like generating the energy needed to power our world and providing safe drinking water for our communities.
+Over the past decades, process industry manufacturers and suppliers have accomplished incredible scientific and technological advancements in the products and services our industries provide.
+Process industry operations comprise critical pieces of the global economy and infrastructure, like the energy needed to power our world, vital therapies and medications for patients in need, and agricultural products for food-insecure nations.
 As the demands of our industries have become more sophisticated, so has the complexity of operations-necessitating that legacy self-contained control systems are now connected to business networks and therefore, however indirectly, to the internet.